Architecture

 enabled: true

 time: "3:00" # local timeAuto-update piggybacks on the same tick (default every 6 hours): check GitHub releases → download → on next restart the launcher picks the new binary.
-See Scheduler & Dream Mode for CLI management (openagent task add / list / enable / disable).
+See Scheduler & Dream Mode.

 AgentServer.start() brings components up in a fixed order so the Gateway never accepts traffic before the agent and MCP pool are ready; shutdown runs the reverse with bounded timeouts.